A new graph-based two-sample test for multivariate and object data: Asymptotics

 \section{Asymptotics}

-When the sample size is small, we can calculate the permutation distribution of $S$ directly to obtain the permutation $p$-value.
+When the sample size is small, we can obtain the permutation $p$-value directly from the permutation distribution of $S$.
 This is time consuming when the sample size is large.
-In this section, we show that, for large sample size ($n,m\rightarrow \infty$ with $n/m$ bounded away from 0 and $\infty$), the permutation null distribution of $S$ approaches the $\chi^2_2$ distribution under some mild conditions of the similarity graph $G$.
+In this section, we show that, in the usual limiting regime (see its definition in Remark \ref{remark:Sigmalimit}), the permutation null distribution of $S$ approaches the $\chi^2_2$ distribution under some mild conditions on the similarity graph $G$.
 This facilitates the application of the new test to large data sets.
-We study how well the asymptotic result works for finite samples as well.
+If the data is multivariate, then the $k$-MST, $k=O(1)$, based on the Euclidean distance satisfies all the conditions required for getting the asymptotic null distribution.
+In addition, if the two multivariate distribution are continuous and differ on a set of positive measure, then the proposed test based on the $k$-MST, $k=O(1)$, is consistent against all alternatives.
+We also study how well the asymptotic null distribution works in approximating $p$-values for finite samples.